oochay/Terraform-Create-Subnet-AWS/README.md

 # Terraform-Create-Subnet-AWS
-Auto Create Subnet on AWS using Terraform
+Auto Create public and private subnet per awailability zone on AWS using Terraform